OpenImaging/miqa-phase1/mriqc/README.md

 ### Requirements

-To exrtact, one needs to fulfill the following requirements:
+To extract, one needs to fulfill the following requirements:

 * Python 3.5 or above
 * NPM